Dr. John Philbeck became the new department chair in July 2018.

 -Story contributed by Ruth Steinhardt

-Faculty gathered to express their appreciation to Dr. Carol Sigelman for her dedication and service to the Psychology Department as chair.
+Faculty gathered to express their appreciation to Dr. Carol Sigelman for her dedication and service to the Psychological and Brain Sciences Department as chair.
 We wish her a relaxing sabbatical year!

 New Grant!
 Dr. George Howe was awarded a four-year R01 from the National Institute of Mental Health.
 The grant, titled “Synthesis of trials to prevent suicide risk behavior in sexual and gender minorities,” includes researchers from GW as well as Northwestern University, University of Florida and University of Chicago.